Baxter Young Investigator Award Program

-Baxter International Inc. is a global diversified healthcare company that applies a unique combination of expertise in medical devices, pharmaceuticals, and biotechnology to advance patient care worldwide.
-To further promote innovative research, Baxter sponsors an annual award program for graduate students and postdoctoral fellows.
-Baxter's Young Investigator Awards are intended to stimulate and reward research applicable to the development of therapies and medical products that save and sustain patients' lives.
-Baxter invites current graduate and post-doctoral students in the Midwestern United States to submit descriptions of ongoing research.
-First tier awards will include a $2,000 cash prize and an onsite presentation of the award-winning research.
+Baxter International Inc. is a global diversified healthcare company that couples its dedication to excellence and its passion for innovation with its unique combination of expertise in medical devices, pharmaceuticals, and biotechnology to advance patient care worldwide.
+To celebrate and promote innovative research, Baxter sponsors an annual award program open to graduate students and postdoctoral fellows.
+Baxter's Young Investigator Awards seek to stimulate and reward research applicable to the development of therapies and medical products that save and sustain patients' lives.
+Baxter invites current graduate students and post-doctoral fellows in the United States to submit descriptions of ongoing research.
+The Baxter Young Investigator Awards program consists of two tiers; first tier awards include a $2,000 cash prize and an onsite visit to present the award-winning research.
 Second tier awards will receive a $500 cash prize.

 Scope and Criteria of the Award

 Competitive applications will clearly and concisely describe active research that involves one or more of the following areas.

 - Instrumental and Analytical Sciences: Innovative

 analytical and imaging technologies and methods to determine chemical